Winker’s HR ends Dodger streak, Reds get 4-0 win over LA

 TRAINER’S ROOM

 Dodgers: Justin Turner was better a day after he fouled a ball off his left shin and left the game.
-He was out of the lineup, but pinch hit in the ninth and made the final out.
+He was out of the lineup, but pinch hit in the ninth and made the final out by hitting into a force play.
+Roberts planned to wait and see how Turner felt Sunday morning before deciding whether to put him back into the lineup.

 Reds: Infielder Alex Blandino is close to starting a rehabilitation assignment in the minors.
 He tore ligaments while turning a double play last July and had reconstructive surgery.